 I’m proud of the result, and even more proud of the extreme DIY approach I took to my novel The Anomaly Problem.
 It was a lot of work, but it was so worth it.
 I’d do it again, and I probably will.

-Pick up your copy of The Anomaly Problem in paperback and on Kindle devices/apps here, then you can marvel at my cover art in the comfort of your own home.
+Pick up your paperback or ebook copy of The Anomaly Problem here, then you can marvel at my cover art in the comfort of your own home.
 But don’t forget to read it, too.